Tony Elliott (American football coach): Virginia

 On December 10, 2021, Elliott was named the 41st head coach at the University of Virginia, replacing Bronco Mendenhall.

 Elliott set to work by hiring John Rudzinski from the United States Air Force Academy as his defensive coordinator, and Desmond Kitchings from the Atlanta Falcons as his offensive coordinator.
 Rudzinski's 2020 defense had ranked in the top 5 nationally for scoring defense and his 2021 defense had ranked in the national top 5 for total defense.
 Kitchings had previously been co-offensive coordinator at both NC State and Vanderbilt before most recently being a running backs coach in the NFL.

-The Hoos’ offense struggled during the 2022 season.
-After finishing the most prolific passing season in Cavalier history (4400 passing yards, 31 TDs, 10 INTs), quarterback Brennan Armstrong struggled in the new offensive system (2200 passing yards, 7 TDs, 12 INTs).
-Armstrong entered his name in the NCAA’s transfer portal at the end of the season.

 Personal life

 Elliott graduated with a bachelor's degree in industrial engineering from Clemson University in 2002 with a team-high 3.55 GPA.
 Upon graduation, he worked as an engineer for Michelin North America for two years.
 He is married to the former Tamika Whitner of Spartanburg, South Carolina.